cedricfarinazzo/XenOrchestra-Template-Generator/README.md

 ## Why This Project?

 This project was created to address a specific limitation in the XCP-NG ecosystem.
-While Packer has a provider for XCP-NG, it cannot be used to import existing VMDK disk images directly.
+While Packer has a provider for XCP-NG, it cannot be used to import existing disk images directly.
 This tool fills that gap by providing a streamlined workflow to:

 1. Download cloud-init compatible images from distribution repositories
 2. Convert them to the appropriate format